mahmoud-fathy1/react-ts-node-01/README.md

 - Frontend and backend can run independently or together
 - Backend runs with **Nodemon** for auto-reloading
 - Deployment can be done via any platform (e.g., GitHub Pages for frontend, Vercel/Render for backend)

----

-> This repository is intended for technical demonstration purposes only.